 - Initialization and Shutdown APIs.
 These APIs are called during Ethernet device start up to initialize the EMAC environment or during shutdown to bring down the Ethernet controller and its subsystems. - Configuration APIs.
 These APIs are called to get/set the EMAC configuration.
 The configuration APIs are generally useful in setting the following parameters: - multicast configuration - receive filters on the Ethernet device - Transmit APIs.
 These APIs provide a well-defined interface for the NDK stack to pass down any available Ethernet packets onto the wire using the Ethernet driver. - Receive APIs.
-These APIs provide a well-defined interface for the driver to pass up an Ethernet packet to the NDK stack and into an application. - Polling APIs.
+These APIs provide a well-defined interface for the driver to pass up an Ethernet packet to the NDK stack and into an application.
+Frames are enqueued in an RX ISR, then dequeued in EmacPktService, and passed up the stack via the NIMUReceivePacket function. - Polling APIs.
 These APIs provide an interface for the NDK core stack to monitor the status of the Ethernet link on a periodic basis and to perform any necessary configuration of the EMAC depending on a change of state, if any.